happy-geeks/wiser/README.md

 ```
 Note the options that are added at the end of the connection string, Wiser will not work properly without these options.

+Keep in mind that if the password has special characters it needs to be escaped in the connection string.

 ## Installation script
 The installation script creates a new database schema and then creates several tables in that database.
 For it to work, you'll need a database user that has enough permissions to do all this.
 To setup this database, you can open a PowerShell or CMD window in the directory that contains the `Api.csproj` file and run the following command: